 We save for months at a time for luxury goods, and headphones are no exception.
 When it comes time to invest in the best, we want you to be well informed.
 We’re pitting the Shure AONIC 50 vs. the Bose Noise Cancelling Headphones 700 to see which top-tier headset is best suited for you.
 Rest assured, whether you run with Shure or Bose, you’ll be very, very happy.

-Editor’s note: this Shure AONIC 50 vs. Bose Noise Cancelling Headphones 700 article was updated on May 10, 2020, to include information about Shure AONIC 50 firmware version 4.3, and to clarify the size of the headphone input on both devices.
+Editor’s note: this Shure AONIC 50 vs. Bose Noise Cancelling Headphones 700 article was updated on October 9, 2020, to include new charts created from Bose Noise Cancelling Headphones 700’s firmware version 1.7.0.

 Bose and Shure’s designs are very different